GraceBowles/refernce-website/README.md

 The area property in CSS used for child elements referrer to specific grid lines.
 Thes lines include grid-column-start/grid-row-start and grid-column-end/grid-row-end.
 The line starts where the item begins and the line ends where the item ends.

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.
+.hideFullColumn tr > .hidecol
+{
+    display:none;
+}

 25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+First you have to get the font you want from google fonts.
+Once you picked your font you copy the google font link and paste it into your head.
+You will then select your font style when in the css.